Sayeed-001/Scrapy-Selenium-Parsel-Web-Scraping/README.md

-# InternshalaBot
+# Interns Job Crawler
-This is a Scrapy project to scrape data points of internship jobs opening from https://internshala.com .
+This code example will scrape data points from internship jobs opening on https://internshala.com by using Selenium webdriver for automating the web browse.
+This website requires login credentials to make any search.
+Selenium is used here for login purpose and will navigate to target urls for data scraping.
+Parsel Library used Selectors for extracting data points urls from the web page.
+Both these packages work very smoothly and extracts clean data in csv format.

 This project is only meant for educational purposes.

 ## Extracted data